skothary12/Reading-List-Automation/GITHUB_ACTIONS_SETUP.md

 1. Make sure the latest workflow file was pushed (check the Actions tab to see which version is running)
 2. Try creating a **new** manual workflow run (not re-running an old one)
 3. Check that your default branch is `main` (Settings → General → Default branch)
+4. Ensure you've added all 7 required secrets (see main README.md)